Geolocation

 Don't forget to save your changes.

-Visitors to your Omeka site may use a map to browse through all of your geolocated items.
+Visitors to your Omeka site can now use a map to browse through all of your geolocated items.
+The generic map showing all of your items with geolocation metadata can be found at yourclassicsite/items/map, which you can enable or disable in your site navigation.

-When configuring the plugin, if you selected "Add Link to Map on Items/Browse Navigation," a "Browse Map" link will be added automatically to the secondary navigation on the items/browse page.
+If you enable "Add Link to Map on Items/Browse Navigation" in the plugin configuration, the "Browse Map" link will also be added to the secondary navigation on the items/browse page.

-A Map tab appears in the left navigation bar located on the left side of the Dashboard.
-Clicking on the Map tab takes you to a map that displays all items geolocated in your Omeka site--public and not public, and an advanced search form to locate specific items.
+A "Map" tab appears in the left-side navigation bar in the administrative dashboard.
+Clicking on the Map tab takes you to a map that displays all geolocated items in your Omeka site, public and not public, and an advanced search form to locate specific items.

 From this view, you may also search mapped items using the item advanced search.
 Search results appear directly on the map.